-Andrew Sharpe, Erik Johnson and Evan Capeluck (2013) "Labour Market Performance of Immigrants in Canada, 2006-2012," CSLS Research Report, (Ottawa: Centre for the Study of Living Standards, to be published in June

-Safe Living

-Safe Living Conditions Score: 8 Canada's internal security policy has been quite effective in protecting citizens against security risks.
-There have been no terrorist attacks in Canada, which suggests that the Canadian intelligence services are doing excellent work.
-Indeed, in the spring of 2013 the capture of two persons who had been accused of planning to bomb passenger trains offers an example of very effective operational work.
+Andrew Sharpe, Erik Johnson and Evan Capeluck (2013) "Labour Market Performance of Immigrants in Canada, 2006-2012," CSLS Research Report, (Ottawa: Centre for the Study of Living Standards, to be published in June Safe Living Safe Living Conditions Score: 8 Canada's internal security policy has been quite effective in protecting citizens against security risks.
+Canada has experienced no terror attacks mounted from SGI 2015 | 18 Canada Report outside the country, which suggests that the Canadian intelligence services are doing excellent work.
+However, two separate attacks by native Canadians in 2014, resulting in the deaths of two soldiers, have raised concerns about police forces' ability to prevent terrorist attacks and the security measures in place at federal and provincial legislatures.
+Following the incidents, the government announced plans to introduce new anti-terror measures and expand the powers of Canada's spy agency.
 Crime rates in Canada are low from an international perspective and continue to fall.
 Canadians in general have a high degree of confidence and trust in the police.
 However, this is not true to the same extent within the aboriginal community.
 The Assembly of First Nations, the Metis National Council, the Inuit Tapiriit Kanatami and the Native Women's Association of Canada have made repeated calls for a national public investigation into the unsolved cases of the murder or disappearance of about 600 aboriginal women and girls across the country.
 The U.N.
 Human Rights Council's recent Universal Periodic Review of Canada expressed concerns about violence against indigenous women and girls and Canada's perceived failure to address the problem.
+Citation: